scientific-python/spatch/src/spatch/_spatch_example/README.md

 We then have two backends with their corresponding definitions in `backend.py`.
 The entry-points are `entry_point.toml` and `entry_point2.toml`.
-When code changes, these can be updated via `python -m spin update-entrypoints *.toml` (the necessary info is in the file itself).
+When code changes, these can be updated via `python -m spatch update-entrypoints *.toml` (the necessary info is in the file itself) and verified with `python -m spatch verify-entrypoints *.toml`.

 For users we have the following basic capabilities.
 Starting with normal type dispatching.